 It is your job, as a university student, to ask questions and to hold other people’s ideas and words up to scrutiny.
 In many ways, being a critical thinker is similar to being a private investigator:

-So what might this look like in an assignment where you are responding to a number of different texts?
+So, what might this look like in an assignment where you are responding to several different texts?
 You might, for example: